 - possession of graffiti implement;

 - being armed with intent to commit indictable offence (housebreaking implement);

 - Section 4 Inclosed Lands Protection Act 1901;

 - R v HWC:

 - caution and dismissal pursuant to Section 31 Young Offenders Act

-O’Brien Criminal and Civil Solicitors are able to pursue your possible claim anywhere in Australia.
+O’Brien Criminal and Civil Solicitors are able to defend your criminal charges anywhere in Australia.
 Please don’t hesitate to contact us today on 02 9261 4281 or by email at